Many or all companies we feature compensate us. Compensation and editorial

 • Free credit monitoring and educational resources

-Upgrade is a solid option for borrowers with bad or fair credit and those who need smaller loans.
+Upgrade is worth considering if you have bad or fair credit or need a smaller loan.
 You can check rates without affecting your credit score, and eligibility is based more on free cash flow than other lenders.

 If you don’t have a terrific credit score, you don’t need to give up fast deposit times or pay prepayment penalties.
 Fees are minimal, and rates are on par with other lenders, so you won’t compromise much for having dings on your credit report.